-A garage often stores an eclectic mix of sports equipment, tools, garden stuff, exercise equipment, beach or camping gear, car supplies, out-of-season clothes, old power cords, a chest freezer, cleaning goods.
-But do you make it always look clean and tidy?
-Well, you need a bunch of awesome garage storage ideas to inspire you, which is exactly why I’ve put this article together.
+A garage often becomes a storehouse for a mix of wildly different things.
+Sports equipment, tools, garden stuff.
+Exercise equipment, beach or camping gear, car supplies.
+Out-of-season clothes, old power cords, a chest freezer, cleaning goods.
+How can you make it all look clean and tidy?
+Well, you need a bunch of awesome garage storage ideas to inspire you.
+And that’s exactly why I’ve put this article together.

 Garages are usually only one or two cars wide, but you can really make a lot out of the space.
 Shelves can go all the way to the ceiling because—how handy—you’re likely to have a ladder nearby.

 Just remember you need to be able to get past the car on either side and in and out of it.
 You also need to allow for car doors to easily open and to ensure you won’t bang your head.